payshares-legacy/payshares-viewer/README.md

-Stellar Viewer
+Payshares Viewer
 ==============
-This is a simple tool that shows the balance, trust lines and offers of any specified user on the Stellar network.
-It is an AngularJS application that uses [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets) to communicate with a [Stellar daemon](https://github.com/stellar/stellard).
+This is a simple tool that shows the balance, trust lines and offers of any specified user on the Payshares network.
+It is an AngularJS application that uses [WebSockets](https://developer.mozilla.org/en-US/docs/WebSockets) to communicate with a [Payshares daemon](https://github.com/payshares/paysharesd).

-You can see an example of this in action at https://www.stellar.org/viewer/
+You can see an example of this in action at https://www.payshares.org/viewer/

 ## Features
 - Basic account info lookup (balance, trust lines, offers)